 This topic describes how to create and delete database accounts in an ApsaraDB for ClickHouse cluster that runs Community-compatible Edition.
-The topic also describes how to modify the permissions and change the passwords of the database accounts.
+It also explains how to modify permissions and change passwords for database accounts.

 You can use XML configuration files or SQL statements to configure database accounts.
 However, you can use only one method to configure database accounts in a cluster.